 “James is focused on promoting our region and state as a great place to do business and building relationships with site selectors, business and community leaders to support economic development projects and recruit businesses to our region,” Aken said.
 “Economic development is all about partnerships.
 James brings great experience from his prior work on a local and regional level in teaming up with entities and organizations to bring projects across the finish line.”

 Caraway planned on going to law school and practicing business law before learning about the economic development field.
 He attended the University of Wyoming on a football scholarship, where he played as a cornerback and on special teams.
 He followed coach Joe Glenn to the University of South Dakota.
 There, he earned his master’s degree and played his last year for the Coyotes.

 Caraway broke his foot a month before the season started and missed a good chunk of the season.
 “Once the season was over, I had to think about my life after football.
 A couple months later my wife, Margarita, was activated (she is an Army reservist).
 So I moved back to Topeka with our six-month-old daughter to be around family.
 During that time, I got an internship with the city manager’s office and the Topeka Economic Partnership.”

 From there, Caraway saw how he could make a difference in communities and people’s lives.
 Years later, Caraway, his wife and two daughters, Maya and Malaya, are making a home in Omaha.

 Caraway’s skills will be impactful to OPPD and the communities it serves, said Nebraska Economic Development Director Tony Goins.

-“When you converse with James, he is able to frame the project, craft the strategy, tactics and then execute on a plan needed to get the job done,” Goins said.
+“When you converse with James, he can frame the project, craft the strategy, tactics and then execute on a plan to get the job done,” Goins said.
 “His interpersonal skills and ability to create trust quickly is above the norm.
 He has a personality that makes him special.”